 Just as Jerusalem in Ezekiel 16 was insatiable in her spiritual prostitution to surrounding nations, Nineveh was never satisfied by what they gained through violent, oppressive thievery.
 They always wanted more.
 God hates lying, shedding innocent blood and all means of abusing people for personal gain.
 Nineveh had been guilty of this over and over.
 And this judgment was God’s justice.
 But God did not act without telling them why.

 3. God executes his judgment of utter destruction in the same manner that Nineveh had bullied others.

-But beyond the retributive justice being carried out in Nahum 3:2-5, I also stand in awe of how God describes it.
-Using carefully chosen, empirically-driven war terms, God puts the reader on the front row of the Normandy invasion type scene:
+But beyond the retributive justice our God carries out in Nahum 3:2-5, I also stand in awe of how He describes it.
+Using carefully-chosen, empirically-driven war terms, God puts the reader on the front row of the Normandy invasion type scene: